dohyung97022/awsGuide/README.md

     * #### Public Subnets

     * #### Private Subnets
+      * Fixed MAC address

     * #### Network Address Translation (NAT) Gateway
       * Remapping one IP address to another
       * Help gain outbound internet access for private subnet
       * Remap private IP
+      * NAT must to be allocated a Private and a Elastic IP
+      * NAT does not support IPv6
       * Solve same IP addresses (Conflicting network address)
       * Redundant inside an AZ (AWS manages it/ no EC2 fails)
-      * 1 NAT Gateway per AZ (Cannot span AZ)
+      * 1 NAT Gateway per 1 Subnet
       * Starts at 5 Gbps and scales up to 45 Gbps
-      * Perferred than NAT Instance
+      * Preferred than NAT Instance
-      * Automatically assigned a public IP
       * Route Tables for the NAT Gateway must be updated
+      * Peered VPC cannot share NAT Gateway
+      * In order to connect to the internet with NAT while using a private subnet for EC2
+        * Put the NAT gateway in a public subnet
+        * Place a routing table in the public subnet
+        * Route that traffic to internet gateway
+        * Put your instances in a private subnet
+        * Put a routing table at the private subnet
+        * Route traffic to NAT gateway

     * #### Customer Gateway